How To Appeal A Restraining Order

 Free Speech: The Appellate Courts in Massachusetts have repeatedly noted over the past six years that chapter 258E, the harassment order law, goes beyond the bounds of what the First Amendment allows by restricting protected speech.
 The appellate courts have imposed what lawyers call a “narrowing construction,” meaning that they have ordered the District Court to interpret the law more narrowly than it is written to avoid trampling on Free Speech rights.
 Even though this narrowing construction is over six years old, many District Court judges seem to have missed the memo, creating fertile ground for appeals when the judge applied the wrong law.

-If you have an issue with a restraining order in Massachusetts and want to talk about an appeal, please give us a call at 617-906-6268.
+If you have an issue with a restraining order in Massachusetts and want to talk about an appeal, please give us a call at 617-804-7228 for a free initial consultation.
 We also welcome referrals and co-counseling inquiries from trial/hearing counsel.